 The Chief Executive Officer of AUN is the President, who is in charge of the day-to-day management of the University.

-Other officers of the University include: Seven Assistant Vice-Presidents, Three Executive Directors, University Librarian, Registrar and Directors.
+Other officers of the University include: Three Assistant Vice-Presidents, Three Executive Directors, University Librarian, Registrar and Directors.

 Abubakar Abba Tahir holds a PhD in Mass Communication from the University of Maiduguri and a Master's Degree in Special English from Modibbo Adama University of Technology Yola.
 His Bachelor’s degree is also in Mass Communication from the University of Maiduguri.
 His undergraduate and graduate theses focus on a variety of critical communication research areas namely: Emergency Communication Management (PhD), Style in Broadcast News Commentary (MA), News-Magazines & National Integration (BSc).

 Abba Tahir currently serves as Vice President for University Relations at American University of Nigeria (AUN).
 He joined AUN in 2003 and took responsibility for founding the University Relations and Admissions departments.
 He initially served as Press Advisor to the AUN Planning & Implementation Committees on start-up visibility options for the University and also organized media campaigns for AUN's ground-breaking events in October 2004.
 From 2005 - 2009, Tahir served as Director Public Affairs in charge of marketing the University through formal and informal media and speaking for the institution at public functions in Nigeria, and around the world.
 In November 2010, Tahir became Director PR & Communications, a position he held until April 2011 when he rose to the post of Assistant Vice-President for Public Relations & Communications.
 In August 2013, he was re-designated as Assistant Vice-President for Public Affairs, until December 2017, when he became the substantive Vice President for University Relations.
 Tahir has severally served as Acting President of the American University of Nigeria.